H.E.R Will Be Cast As Belle In ABC’s ‘Beauty And The Beast’ 30th Anniversary Special - NewsBreak

 H.E.R Will Be Cast As Belle In ABC’s ‘Beauty And The Beast’ 30th Anniversary Special

-Recording artist H.E.R is set to play Belle in a 30th anniversary special of Beauty and the Beast on ABC.
+Recording artist H.E.R is set to play Belle in a 30th anniversary special of Beauty and the Beast on ABC .
 The special will celebrate the 1991 historic Oscar nomination the film received for best picture.
+View this post on Instagram

 We can’t wait to see H.E.R bring Belle to life on the television screen.
 To see a woman of color play a Disney character is phenomenal.
 We will be glued to our screens to witness this historic moment!